Helping Your Toddler Learn to Put Himself to Sleep

 Too labor intensive?
 Once your child is verbal, and you've acted out the new plan with stuffed animals, you can move faster.
 But honestly, it's self-defeating to move too fast.
 Your goal is to avoid trauma, which is best done by moving very slowly through this learning process.
 Think of it as you do learning any other new skill (talking, using the potty, reading).
 It happens over time, not all at once.

 Will he be traumatized by crying?
 Remember that my recommendation is to teach your child as gradually as possible.
 While your child is learning to put himself to sleep, a parent is in the room, rocking or holding him, then reassuring him and touching him.
 If your child is crying, you are in physical and verbal contact with him, comforting him.
 Saying no to your child is fine, even if he cries, as long as you are present and reassuring him.
-This is not "Ferberizing" which requires the parent to leave the room, even though you are actively "teaching" your child to put himself to sleep.
+Even though you are actively "teaching" your child to put himself to sleep, this is not "Ferberizing" which requires the parent to leave the room.

 14. Night Wakings usually diminish as kids learn to put themselves to sleep, because when they wake slightly at night they aren't looking around for mom or dad.
 While your child is still needing you to fall asleep, however, she will probably keep waking up at night.
 For that interim period, many parents find it easier to just let their toddler climb in bed with them, particularly because she hasn't yet learned to fall asleep without being held and thus could wake repeatedly at night.
 Once she is falling asleep without your touching her, however, you will find that she is usually able to put herself back to sleep at night without even waking you.
 If she does wake and need you in the night, you can minimize her repeating that behavior by returning her to her own bed, and repeating your bedtime practice of sitting near her (some parents lie down on the rug with a blanket) while she falls asleep.

 Special note for moms who are nursing toddlers: It's fine to nurse your toddler at night if you're up for it.
-However, while breastmilk by itself probably doesn't cause cavities the way a bottle does, some parents find that once solid foods are introduced along with breastmilk, little ones are prone to cavities.
+However, while breastmilk by itself doesn't cause cavities the way a bottle does, once solid foods are introduced along with breastmilk, some little ones are prone to cavities.
 Others find that toddlers who nurse at night wake up all night asking for milk.
 So it is also fine to night-wean your toddler, and it should not impact your nursing relationship if you make sure that your little one has plenty of cozy nursing opportunities during waking hours.